nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 >
 > ❗ The exclamation mark highlights important things to take note of.

 ---

 ## Quick Start

 > ℹ️ Patient Manager is a Command-Line application, and all commands need to be run from the
 > console (e.g. Terminal/Command Prompt/PowerShell).
 For reference, a guide to open the Windows
-> Powershell in Windows 10 is shown below:
+> PowerShell in Windows 10 is shown below:
 >
 > <img src="./images/WindowsPowerShell.png" width="600">